 Ensuring that our research has an impact on society is a fundamental part of the research lifecycle.
 Our external funders, industry and the general public increasingly expect Universities to demonstrate the value of our research.
 To support researchers in achieving this goal, BU has a dedicated team of specialists.
-The Knowledge Exchange and Impact team provides support and advice for all corporate-level knowledge exchange initiatives, including business engagement, the Festival of Learning, research communications and research impact.
+The Knowledge Exchange and Impact team provides support and advice for all corporate-level knowledge exchange initiatives, including business engagement, research communications, research impact and public engagement with research.
 We believe that creating pathways to impact is a hugely rewarding element of the research lifecycle and has the potential to generate innovative ideas for future research.

 Higher Education Innovation Funding (HEIF)

-Innovate UK is the UK’s innovation agency (formerly the Technology Strategy Board).
+Innovate UK is the UK’s innovation agency.
 The aim of Innovate UK is to work with people, companies and partner organisations to find and drive the science and technology innovations that will grow the UK economy.
-The latest delivery plan identifying key sectors in terms of funding can be found here.
 To learn more about how you can access this funding, speak to our dedicated Knowledge Exchange Adviser.

 Knowledge Transfer Partnerships

 Knowledge Transfer Partnerships (KTP) are a government-funded scheme to share university knowledge with UK businesses.
 These partnerships allow a business/academic partnership to recruit a graduate associate and for the business to access specific skills with the aim to increase industry productivity and improve performance.
 KTPs can last between twelve months and three years and often result in long-term partnerships with the partnered university.
-To learn more about how you can develop a KTP, including training offered (Introduction to KTP and Engaging with Business), speak to our dedicated Knowledge Exchange Adviser for KTP.
+To learn more about how you can develop a KTP, speak to our dedicated Knowledge Exchange Adviser.

 Developing and evidencing impact